garylirocks/quickrefs/datadog.markdown

 - Gives you insight into the system resource consumption (eg. CPU, memory and IO bottlenecks) of your applications beyond traces
 - Supported by client libraries

+### APM monitors

+Three types:

+- APM metrics
+- Trace Analytics
+  - Only for traces retained by custom retention filters, not the ones retained by Datadog's Intelligent Retention Filter (those are biased)
+- Watchdog

 ## Network Performance Monitoring (NPM)